Kelly Clarkson Reveals She Was Mistaken For A Seat Filler At ACM Awards: ‘It Made My Night’

 Kelly Clarkson experienced a hilarious mistaken identity moment at the 2019 Academy of Country Music Awards in Los Angeles on Sunday evening.
-The country singer revealed via Twitter following the awards show that the highlight of her night occurred not when she performed alongside Dan + Shay, but when a man mistook her for a seat filler.
+The country singer revealed via Twitter, following the awards show, that the highlight of her night occurred not when she performed alongside Dan + Shay — but when a man mistook her for a seat filler.
 Clarkson couldn’t help but laugh as she politely brushed off the error, according to E!
 News.

 “The greatest thing by far that happened to me tonight was being asked to move because some guy thought I was a seat filler at the ACM’s tonight,” the 36-year-old “Stronger” singer explained, adding laughing emojis and the hashtag #CantWinEmAll.
 “Literally, it made my night because he was so serious.”